ftTower/CyberSecurity-Portfolio/Labs/HTB_A_FOOTPRINTING_LAB/part-3.md

 Nmap done: 1 IP address (1 host up) scanned in 206.58 seconds
 ```

-here is a list of all open port services (TCP)
+Here is a list of all open port services (TCP)

 | Port | Details | Course |
 | ---  | ------- | ------|